Mitch Stevens, Southwest Discoveries

 - Food tips, nibble frequently.
 Going down, into the canyon you can eat whatever you want.
 When we had a group of seven of us we had people eating gorp, trail mix, oatmeal-raisin cookies, sugared doughnuts, a turkey and cheese sandwich, yogurt and fruit.
 All of us were content and happy.
 The only trick for food is to stop frequently and nibble a bit, now and then.
 When you find a shady spot, make it a sip and nibble break.
 For almost instant energy dextrose sugar is one to look for when shopping for candy and sugar snacks — it is the sugar that goes into your bloodstream the fastest.
 The Phantom Ranch trail lunches are like food time capsules, an apple, candy, cookie, maybe a small salami stick, a packaged bagel and creamed cheese.
 Suggestion: eat the creamed cheese about midway up and out, it takes the longest to break down to give you energy.
 Save the candy or cookies for the last couple of miles.
 Everyone tends to slow way down for the last mile and a half and you need more quick energy then.

 - Absolute best info on trail conditions and drinkable water available on trails.
 The best source of accurate trail and water information is the Backcountry Information Center.
 There is one on the South Rim and one on the North Rim.
 We had a problem with some very nice-and-well-meaning people at GC lodge information desks.
 To avoid big problems on the trail contact one of the Backcountry Info Centers.
-Both are open from 6 AM to noon and then 1-5 PM.
-Both answer their phones afternoons only from 1-5 PM.
 The South Rim Center is open year-round and the North Rim Center is open from mid-MAY to mid-OCT.
-It is closed the rest of the year because of heavy snows on the North Rim.
+It is closed for the rest of the year because of heavy snows on the North Rim.

 - The easiest food cleaning and disposing procedure seems to be the apparently unmentionable one: put some water in the pot, scrape up the scraps with a spoon, and just drink it.
 I mean, it’s nothing but what you just ate, right?
 Not all that tasty, but it will give you some hydration with no waste.
 And why use soap when you’re boiling water in the pot all the time?
 So the oatmeal tastes a little of last night’s hot chocolate—it won’t kill you, and the oatmeal can probably use more flavor anyway.
 To be safe, every few days nest the pots and boil everything for a few minutes.
 I don’t consider this hard-core at all, more a splendid and rare conjuction of laziness and efficiency: you can clean your dishes without having to get up.